koshio123/copilot-and-mcp/README.md

 # copilot-and-mcp

-This repository demonstrates how to use GitHub Copilot with the MCP (Model Context Protocol) server to enhance the capabilities.
+This repository is used to test the capabilities of GitHub Copilot with the MCP (Model Context Protocol) server to enhance the capabilities.

 ## MCP Servers
 The following MCP servers are used in this repository: